Philosophy for the Department of Music

 All students with a major in music are expected to register for at least one ensemble each semester in residence.
 The following groups are defined as primary ensembles at the University of Mobile: University Singers and Symphonic Winds.
-Note: (Chamber Strings/Orchestra may be substituted as a large ensemble for string students, with permission).
-In order for students to acquire the experience of large and small ensembles, secondary ensembles should be taken for a minimum of 4 semesters.
+Note: (String Orchestra, Piano Ensemble, and Guitar Ensemble may be substituted as a large ensemble with dean’s permission, unless required by declared major).
 Audits for secondary ensembles are granted, when applicable, in order to alleviate increased cost to the student beyond the block pay of 17 hours (dean’s permission required).

 Primary Ensembles (large)

 *Dean’s permission required unless required by declared major.